vishalbelsare/MediaCloud-Web-Tools/README.md

 Release
 -------

+TBD:
+ * This doesn't have a dev vs. production setup yet.
-Note to future self: `npm run-script build`
+ * Note to future self: try out `npm run-script build`